dhruvmistry2000/debain-dhruv/README.md

 # Debian-dhruv
-Debian customizations from Chris Titus Tech
+Debian customizations from Dhruv Mistry

 ### To install: